 While you can start trying right away, you may want to wait until your period returns or becomes regular to give yourself a higher chance of getting pregnant.

 How soon you can get pregnant after stopping birth control can depend on the method used, how long it takes your period to return, your cycle, your health, and your partner’s fertility, among other factors.

 Age can also matter.
 According to the American College of Obstetricians and Gynecologists (ACOG), for couples in their 20s and early 30s, around 1 in 4 people can become pregnant during any menstrual cycle.

 By 40 years old, the pregnancy chance is closer to 1 in 10.

 It’s important to remember that each situation is different.
 Try not to feel discouraged if the process takes longer than you anticipate.

-According to the ACOG, if you are more than 35 years old and do not get pregnant after 6 months of having sex without a condom or another barrier method, it’s a good idea to speak with your doctor about a fertility evaluation.
+According to ACOG, if you’re more than 35 years old and do not get pregnant after 6 months of having penis-in-vagina sex without contraception, you might consider making an appointment for a fertility evaluation.

-If you are more than 40 years old, it’s a good idea to have an evaluation before you try to get pregnant.
+If you’re over age 40, it may be helpful to consult with a healthcare professional before trying to become pregnant.
 This is particularly true if you have any health conditions that may impact fertility, such as endometriosis.

 A high percentage of people become pregnant within 12 months of discontinuing prescription birth control.